smart-data-lake/smart-data-lake/docs/reference/schema-viewer-navigation.md

 title: Schema Viewer Navigation
 ---

-In this section, we will guide you through the intricacies of navigating the [Schema Viewer](https://smartdatalake.ch/json-schema-viewer/), a powerful tool designed to help you understand the structure and relationships of the SDLB Api.
+In this section, we will guide you through on navigating the [Schema Viewer](https://smartdatalake.ch/json-schema-viewer/), a powerful tool designed to help you understand the structure and relationships of the SDLB API.

 ## User Interface
 In the Schema Viewer, the user interface is comprised of three main elements, each serving a distinct purpose to enhance your experience and efficiency.